mysticmind/mysticmind-postgresembed/README.md

 ```

 ## Few gotchas
 - You can pass a port parameter while creating instance.
 If you don't pass one, system will use a free port to start the server.
-Use `server.Port` to fetch the port used by the embedded server
+Use `server.PgPort` to fetch the port used by the embedded server
 - `postgres` is the default database created
 - `postgres` is the default user (super user) to be used for connection
 - Trust authentication is the default authentication.
 You can pass any password in connection string which will be ignored by the server.
 Since our primary motivation is to use the server for unit tests on localhost, this is pretty fine to keep it simple.